continuouspipe/dockerfiles/redis/3-highly-available/README.md

 ### Example Automatic Deployment via continuous-pipe.yml

-The following are some example tasks for automating the deployment of a highly available cluster:
+The following are some example tasks for automating the deployment of a highly available cluster using ContinuousPipe.

+First, the task "infrastructure" deploys other unrelated services, such as an Nginx service.
+We use the reference of the Nginx container in this example to ensure that the tasks `redis_ha_master_deployment`, `redis_ha_master_remove` and `redis_ha_master_failover` only happen once - e.g. when the environment is first created.
+More details on this `created` mechanism in the [ContinuousPipe documentation for Conditional Tasks](https://docs.continuouspipe.io/configuration/tasks/#retrieving-task-information)

 ```yaml
 variables: